Braves top Orioles 3-1 for Baltimore's 18th straight loss

+“We just take every win for what it is, and then on to the next one," Braves right-hander Touki Toussaint said.
+"We know how hard this game is.”

-BALTIMORE (AP) — Jorge Soler homered, Touki Toussaint pitched effectively into the sixth inning, and the surging Atlanta Braves beat Baltimore 3-1 on Sunday, extending the Orioles' losing streak to 18 games.
+Jorge Soler homered, Toussaint pitched effectively into the sixth inning, and the surging Braves beat Baltimore 3-1 on Sunday, extending the Orioles' losing streak to 18 games.
+Atlanta has won nine in a row and 16 of its last 18.

-Baltimore's skid is the longest in the major leagues since Kansas City dropped 19 in a row in 2005.
+Baltimore's skid is the longest in the major leagues since Kansas City dropped 19 straight in 2005.
 This was only the third time during this streak that the Orioles lost by two runs or fewer.

 John Means (5-6) yielded three runs and four hits in six-plus innings.